 I hope everyone is having a good week so far.
 My reading is not going well at the moment, for some reason I have the attention span of a gnat.
 I think it is because I am ploughing towards the end of term and exhaustion is most likely setting in.

 What I am Currently Reading

-What I Have Recently Finished Reading
+What I have Recently Finished Reading

-What I Plan to Read Next
+What I Think I will Read Next